Sajiin-Dong/Back-End/README.md

 {
     "height": 175,
     "weight": 60,
-    "desired_weight": 55, //if diet must be lower than weight, if bulking must be higher than weight "is_diet": true  //true = Diet, false = Bulking
+    "desired_weight": 55, #if diet must be lower than weight, if bulking must be higher than weight "is_diet": true  #true = Diet, false = Bulking
 }